- 10 Self-Love Infused Things To Do Instead Of Another Crappy Date

-Are you wondering if your relationship has hit it’s expiration date?
-While all relationships ebb and flow, sometimes it’s a little more than that.
-That doesn’t mean it’s time to cut ties.
+Wondering if you should break up or divorce your partner?
+While all relationships ebb and flow, sometimes it’s a little worse than that.

-If you’re completely against having children and he’s dying to have a big family, there is a definite time limit on your pairing.
-It’s unfair to stick around hoping that he’ll have a change of heart on the big stuff in life.
+If you’re completely against having children and your partner is dying to have a big family, there is a definite time limit on your pairing.
+It’s unfair to stick around hoping that they will have a change of heart on the big stuff in life.
 If your partner wants a commitment, to live across the country or you are seriously incompatible in ways that you can’t seem to get past, this might be a deal breaker.

-Is your partner is trying to change you?
-Does he bristle every time you do something that he just doesn’t like ?
+Are they seriously trying to change you?
+Do they bristle every time you do something that they just don’t like ?
 Do you feel constantly criticized?

-Have you noticed that the little things he does drive you up the wall?
-Have you been twisting him into a pretzel with your needs and requirements?
-Has he mentioned feeling criticized by you?
+Have you noticed that the little things s/he does drive you up the wall?
+Have you been twisting them into a pretzel with your needs and requirements?
+Has your partner consistently mentioned feeling criticized by you?

 Being able to truly be yourself in a relationship is critical.
-If either one of you feel like you can’t really be yourself in the relationship, it’s not a good sign.
-If you’re been silently hoping that he’ll change, it’s time to think about your expectations and decide if you’re choking him with them, or vice versa.
+If either one of you feel like you can’t really be yourselves, it’s not a good sign.
+If you’re been silently hoping that they’ll change, it’s time to think about your expectations for the relationship and whether they are reasonable and if your partner can actually meet them.

 Are you facing problems with verbal or physical abuse?
 Is one of you saying hurtful things a little too often?
 Abuse is a big, flashing red flag, and an excellent reason to leave a relationship at break neck speed.
 If you’re experiencing abuse, it’s clearly a deal breaker.
-If your behavior is abusive, then you MUST leave to work on yourself before you can be with anyone.
+If your behavior is abusive, then you MUST work on yourself before you’re safe for anyone else.

 Know that the odds are against you if you decide to stay in light of abuse.
-Research shows that abusers escalate over time, rarely improving their relationships.
+Research shows that abuse escalates over time, and abusive relationships only rarely ever improve.

-Clearly abuse is a deal breaker, but there are more deal breakers that are much more individualized.
+Other deal breakers are much more individualized.
 Have you been telling yourself that it’s okay that he does certain things (smoking, drug use, unkindness, etc.) that you either didn’t realize he was a part of or glossed right over when you got together?
 Have you been hoping that these things might change?

 Let’s get real for a moment.
 Do you want the type of relationship that you have to settle for or the kind that you’re so excited to be a part of that you won’t shut up about it?
 Overlooking clear deal breakers is a real quick way to resentment and regret.

-Is He Someone You Can See a Future With?
+5. Are They Someone You Could See a Future With?

 When asking yourself if you should stay with someone, think about the future.
 Is this person someone who you could see yourself growing old with?
 Was it a summer fling that has just gotten stale?
-Are you having fun now, but know in the back of your mind that it’s not going to work long term?
+Are you having fun now, but know in the back of your mind that the relationship is not going to work long term?

-Flings are fine as long as they’re making you happy.
+Flings are fine as long as it makes you happy.
 Once you’re deciding on the bigger picture of your life though, it’s like trying to have a healthy body while living on junk food.
 Won’t do a ton of damage in the very short term, but long term, it’s easy to look up and wonder where the last three years disappeared to.